StivSha/Yolov5-Custom-Dataset-Local/README.md

 <h1 align="center">Yolov5 Custom Dataset easy in Local</h1>

-Today I will explain how to use yolov5 with a custom dataset
+Today I will explain how to use yolov5 with a custom dataset It will be a easy version to how to do it
 ## Steps
 - [Installation LabelImg](#Installation-LabelImg)
 - [Creation of folders](#Creation-of-folders)